TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 All Philly needs to do is hire a competent offensive coordinator for 2026, and Barkley should have another monster season.
 OC Kevin Patullo was fired shortly after the team's Wild Card playoff loss to the San Francisco 49ers.
 Relative to the talent on the roster, the offense was utterly horrendous.

-I personally have never seen a more poorly-designed offense with such star power in all my life.
+I personally have never seen a more poorly-designed offense with such star power in my life.
 Things should be better moving forward, which means better run-blocking and another season of Barkley making lots of monster plays.

 11. Amon-Ra St. Brown, WR, Detroit Lions

 There's not a lot to write about St. Brown.
 He's consistently elite.
-He'd likely be drafted higher if there was a bit less target competition in Detroit, but it's not enough to push him out of the first round.
+He'd likely be drafted higher if there were a bit less target competition in Detroit, but it's not enough to push him out of the first round.
 He's a rock-solid stud who plays through his injuries and is heavily targeted.

 10. Drake London, WR, Atlanta Falcons